-Sediment chemistry or particle size studies are a frequent requirement for dredging projects and MScience has designed, permitted and conducted surveys for four major dredging programs in Mermaid Sound alone.
+Sediment Quality Assessments: sediment chemistry or particle size studies are a frequent requirement for dredging projects and MScience has designed, permitted and conducted surveys for five major dredging programs in Mermaid Sound alone.

-Seabed topography mapping surveys have been completed for projects looking to site infrastructure such as turbines or water intakes away from reef areas, and for locating hollows in the seabed where contaminants might accumulate: our scanning sonar provides rapid results, even in zero visibility conditions.
+Bathymetric Surveys: seabed topography mapping surveys have been completed for projects looking to site infrastructure such as turbines or water intakes away from reef areas, and for locating hollows in the seabed where contaminants might accumulate: our sidescan sonar provides rapid results, even in zero visibility conditions.

 Our field teams use a variety of survey methods from rapid diver surveys to towed instruments to remote sensing.
 The bulk of most projects involves hard repetitive work from the dive team, who are well seasoned with the practical and academic skills to conduct these surveys to full commercial diving standards.

-We also maintain our own sidescan sonar which, when coupled with the HYPAK V.9 analysis software, can provide detailed images of bottom type to 40m.
-This instrument is highly portable and can be run from dinghy-sized vessels.
+We maintain sidescan sonar technology which, when coupled with the HYPAK analysis software, provides detailed images of seabed relief to ~40m.
+The sidescan sonar is highly portable and can be run from dinghy-sized vessels.